sourcenetwork/defradb/docs/config.md

 ## `datastore.maxtxnretries`

-Maximum number of times to retry a failed transaction.
+The number of retries to make in the event of a transaction conflict.
 Defaults to `5`.

+Currently this is only used within the P2P system and will not affect operations initiated by users.

 ## `datastore.badger.path`